LogtalkDotOrg/logtalk3/examples/threads/NOTES.md

 you may need to first turn on multi-threading support on the Prolog adapter files.

-Some of the examples try to benchmark single-threaded and multi-threaded solutions.
+Some examples try to benchmark single-threaded and multi-threaded solutions.
 Depending on the Prolog compiler, the operating-system, and the computer used, you may need to adjust the size of the problem data in order to find the threshold where multi-threading solutions begin to outperform the single-threaded solutions.

-Some of the examples may imply adjusting the default size of thread data areas or, preferably, use of the 64 bits version of the compatible Prolog compilers.
+Some examples may imply adjusting the default size of thread data areas or, preferably, use of the 64 bits version of the compatible Prolog compilers.

 There are known Prolog bugs on the multi-threading support found on XSB, YAP, and SWI-Prolog.
 These bugs prevent some examples to run and may lead to crashes.
-Some of the bugs are platform-specific, only occurring on some operating-systems.
+Some bugs are platform-specific, only occurring on some operating-systems.